mjovanc/mjovanc.com/content/welcome.md

 tags = []
 +++

 Welcome to my new blog!
 In this newly styled (self hosted) blog will I cover a range of topics but mainly the Java ecosystem with the language, JVM, tooling and much more.
-I will try to migrate over my older articles from Medium to this place.
+I will try to migrate over my older articles from Medium to this place incrementally.
 Stay tuned!
 <!-- more -->